semanticClimate/p/en/posts/AI_research.md

 - Clear and dynamic rules and guidelines
 - Implementation and incorporation into good scientific practice documentation
 - Broader awareness of the benefits and the disadvantages

+### Some Propositions for responsible and ethical use of AI
+- Keypoints taken from the presentation by Prof. Suman Chakraborty, Director, IIT Kharagpur

+#### 1. Trusted Research Ledger

+It is the institution based system to keep the records of datasets, protocols, approvals and authorship information.
+Each project transcation and experimental details should be logged transparently.

+  - ensures auditability
+  - foster reproducibility
+  - builds inter-lab trust
+  - prevents data-tempering

+#### 2. AI Integrity Sandbox

+- A dedicated system where AI tools used in research analysis are evaluated periodically for reproducibility, bias and transparency.

+- There should be independent validation of AI-assisted workflow used by researchers.

+- All the AI outputs should be reliably verified and reproduced.

+#### 3. Integrity Scorecard